nailujx86/SpanningTreeNode/README.md

 ## License
 This project is licensed under the MIT License.

-Things used from other projects here is my little css framework small.css which can be found here https://github.com/nailujx86/small.css and which is available under the MIT License as well.
+A embedded thing here is my little css framework small.css which can be found here https://github.com/nailujx86/small.css and which is available under the MIT License as well.